View on GitHub

 6-hourly Precipitation to Basins

-The CaPA-RDPA data are collected in their 6-hourly steps are both used on their own and are aggregated to daily precipitation accumulations.
+The CaPA-RDPA data are collected in their 6-hourly steps are used on their own and are aggregated to daily precipitation accumulations.
 The precipitation fields are proportioned into rainfall and snowfall amounts using an “optimized critical temperature” approach where precipitation fields are proportioned into rainfall and snowfall amounts.
 Optimization determines a critical temperature $ (T_\text{crit}) $ for every “water year”, where:

 \[\text{Rainfall}= \begin{cases} \text{Precipitation}, & \overline{T}>T_\text{crit}\\ 0 & \text{otherwise}, \end{cases}\] \[\text{Snowfall}= \begin{cases} \text{Precipitation}, & \overline{T}\leq T_\text{crit}\\ 0 & \text{otherwise}. \end{cases}\]

-An optimization routine is employed to determine $ T_\text{crit} $ such that total snowfall converges with total snowmelt independently for every winter season to ensure minimal deviation from total precipitation.
+An optimization routine is employed to determine $ T_\text{crit} $ such that total snowfall volumes converges with total snowmelt volumes independently for every winter season and for every sub-watershed to ensure minimal deviation from total precipitation.

-Spatial interpolation vs. DAS
+Spatial Interpolation versus DAS

 A common question on the data assimilation systems (DAS) data employed by the ORMGP is how they compare to interpolated point data.
 In particular, we have met resistance to the use of CaPA-RDPA data as it has been known to disagree at times with point observations.
-But this is an unfair comparison as one should really expect every pixel of the CaPA field to be derived without uncertainty.
+But this is an unfair comparison as one should really expect every pixel of the CaPA field to be derived with some uncertainty.

 So, in addition to comparing point stations (which themselves as known to be ±5% in error–Legates and DeLiberty, 1993–and many don’t record trace amounts less than 0.2 mm per hour), one should also be comparing how a field interpolated for point stations compare with CaPA-RDPA.